derb12/pybaselines/docs/algorithms/whittaker.rst

-A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_ (note that Whittaker smoothing is often also referred to as Whittaker-Henderson smoothing and as Hodrick-Prescott filtering in the case of a second order difference).
+A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_ (note that Whittaker smoothing is often also referred to as Whittaker-Henderson smoothing or as Hodrick-Prescott filtering in the case of a second order difference).
 The general idea behind Whittaker smoothing algorithms is to make the baseline match the measured data as well as it can while also penalizing the roughness of the baseline.
 The